MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 approaches, each one at the extremity of the possibility spectrum:

--  Pre-allocate all of what is needed for the program to run, either statically (at compile time) or dynamically once and for all at system startup.
+-  Pre-allocate all of what is needed for the program to run, either statically (at compile-time) or dynamically once and for all at system startup.
 While running, no extra allocation is done.
 This approach is often used for Hard Real-Time systems when the memory consumption cannot be defined at compile-time through formal